Miley Cyrus Surfs With Liam Hemsworth As She Prepares For ‘The Voice’ Season 13

 The insider went on to reveal that during the multi-day affair, guests will be treated to several fun activities, including “meditation, yoga, elephant rides, guitar playing, dancing and sleeping under the stars.”

 In other Miley Cyrus news, the singer will soon be returning to The Voice for her second season with the NBC series, Season 13.
-As fans will recall, Cyrus made her debut on The Voice at the end of last year for Season 11 alongside fellow female coach Alicia Keys and a short time later, her return was confirmed.
+As fans will recall, Cyrus made her debut on The Voice at the end of last year for Season 11 alongside fellow female coach Alicia Keys, and a short time later, her return was confirmed.

 In October of last year, Paul Telegdy, the president of Alternative and Reality Group at NBC, released a statement regarding The Voice Season 13, which read, “We can’t wait to experience the unique chemistry and energy Gwen, Alicia, Blake and Adam will bring to season 12… With Miley returning for season 13, we’re truly ecstatic about the unmatched musical know-how and talent coming together in our coming seasons.”